adamm13/lockdown/README.md

 ## Motivation

 We were motivated to develop a game as we were all passionate about video games.
 The childhood nostalgia that came along with playing with your friends or completing that final boss level inpspired us.
-We wanted to showcase our skills of learning a new framework and apply our existing JS skills to develop LOCKDOWN.
+We wanted to showcase our skills developed at [Lighthouse Labs](https://www.lighthouselabs.ca/) of learning a new framework and apply our existing JS skills to develop LOCKDOWN.

 ## Controls

-W or ⬆ to move up
+W or ⬆  - to move up
-A or ⬅ to move left
+A or ⬅  - to move left
-S or ⬇ to move down
+S or ⬇  - to move down
-D or ➡  to move right
+D or ➡   - to move right
-Spacebar to shoot
+Spacebar  - to shoot

 ## Credits